philbowles/PangolinMQTT/docs/api.md

 `int payloadToInt(uint8_t* data,size_t len);`

 Returns an int *only if the packet actually does in fact contain a valid NUL-terminated c-string consiting of numeric digits*.
 If it *doesn't* then all hell etc...
-If it' a valid string but contains alpah characters you will get either zero some bogus value.
+If it' a valid string but contains alpha characters you will get either zero or some bogus value.

 `std::string payloadToStdstring(uint8_t* data,size_t len);`

-Does what is says on he tin *if* valid c-string etc - you know the drill by now.
+Does what is says only if it contains a valid c-string etc - you know the drill by now.

 `String payloadToString(uint8_t* data,size_t len);`

-Same as above but returns an Arduino String (capital "S") if you are daft enough to want to use one.]
+Same as above but returns an Arduino String (capital "S") if you are daft enough to want to use one.